You are here

 At Spertus, we embrace the idea that the wisdom of Jewish thought and the richness of Jewish experiences inform Jewish society and Judaism today.
 Our programs in Jewish Studies, therefore, encourage personal reflection and ask students to grapple with central Jewish ideas and writings in the service of personal, professional, and communal advancement.

-Spertus Jewish Studies degree offerings include the recently revised:
+Spertus Jewish Studies degree offerings include: